gfcrbg/Cookbook/Scorecard Features/README.md

 ### Popup Tooltip
 On click, tooltip pops up.

+### Modal
+On button click, a modal, that displays content, appears.
+User can click off of modal to make the modal disappear.